Domestic Violence & Abuse

 If you or a child are in danger, dial 999 to call the police immediately.

 Unfortunately couples do not just fall out of love and then separate.
 Some people make their partner’s life unpleasant; some couples make each other’s lives unpleasant; some people are using physical violence.
 While those asking for help from the police and the courts are largely women who seek protection from men, there is also violence against men by women and in same-sex relationships.
-Perhaps men feel too embarrassed to seek help, perhaps they feel that they are physically strong enough to ensure that they are not at real danger when attacked and just stomach regular punches, bruises and pain.
+Perhaps men often feel too embarrassed to seek help, perhaps they feel that they are physically strong enough to ensure that they are not at real danger when attacked and just stomach regular punches, bruises and pain.
 It is difficult to find these things out as they happen mostly behind closed doors in people’s homes.

 Please remember that any order the court makes is in the end a piece of paper only.
 The respondent may obey by it and can be punished and ultimately imprisoned for a short time if they do not.
 The order may also mean the police may come faster.
 However, the order does not actually stop the respondent from harassing or being violent.
 Often the police can help without the need for an order and will do so effectively.
 This depends to a large extent on the way the local police force deals with the matter.